 - avoid appearing angry or upset.

-If you find feelings about incontinence difficult to handle, it is a good idea to talk things through with a health professional.
-This could be the GP, a community nurse or a continence adviser (a nurse with specialist training in management of incontinence).
-It is important to try not to let dealing with incontinence get in the way of your relationship with the person you are caring for.
+If you find feelings about incontinence difficult to handle, it’s a good idea to talk things through with a health professional.
+This could be the GP, a community nurse or a continence adviser.
+It’s important to try not to let dealing with incontinence get in the way of your relationship with the person you are caring for.

 Ensuring good personal hygiene

-After an accident, it is important to act quickly to make sure the person feels comfortable again, and to ensure they maintain a good level of hygiene.
+After an accident, it’s important to act quickly to make sure the person feels comfortable again and maintains a good level of hygiene.
 The following steps will help:

 - Soiled clothes, reusable pads or bedding should be washed immediately, or soaked in an airtight container until they are washed.

 - Used disposable pads should be stored in a disposal bag or other appropriate container, and thrown away as soon as possible.

 - Moist toilet tissues may be suitable for minor accidents, as they clean better than dry toilet paper.
 However, be aware that they may irritate the person’s skin.